akadata/aws-archlinux/README.md

 This is a bootstrap script to install ArchLinux from a bootstrap tar.gz file

-Download this to an Amazon ASW Instance of any Linux type.
+Download this to an Amazon AWS Instance of any Linux type.

 Attach a new disk 5gb is more than enough with the default settings which are usually /dev/sdf